-ING applies this principle.
-On a quarterly basis, the financial risk management report and non-financial risk management report are provided by the Management Board Banking to the Supervisory Board.
+ING Bank applies this principle.
+On a quarterly basis, the Risk & Capital Management Report is provided by the Management Board Banking to the Supervisory Board.
 This enables the Supervisory Board to discuss and assess whether the commercial activities of the bank are appropriate in the context of the risk appetite of the bank.

 Each year, the risk appetite is set by the Executive Board and submitted to the Supervisory Board for approval.

-This principle is reflected in the relevant Charters.
+This principle has been reflected in the relevant Charters.